One of the big buzz-words today is “rescue,” as in taking pride in rescuing a dog from a puppy mill,

 Sad but true, people attach a value to their pet commensurate to the amount they paid for it.
 A free dog, or one that came from a shelter or other rescue organization, is typically considered a throw-away pet when it comes time to pay for veterinary care, especially during a catastrophic illness or injury.
 A few lucky pets have owners who invested in pet insurance, but the vast majority of owners don't even know it exists.
+(Several companies exist and can be found online.)
 The average purebred breeder-raised dog costs a family more than any pound-puppy, and therefore has more value to them than a pup that didn't cost much if anything.
-It's like paying for a museum-quality Chippendale chair at an antique auction, versus buying a plastic lawn-chair at Walmart.
-You're more apt to take great care of the Chippendale, and the same holds true for a pricy purebred dog.
+It's like paying for a museum-quality Chippendale chair at an antique auction, versus buying a plastic lawn-chair at a dollar-store.
+You're more apt to take great care of the valuable Chippendale, and the same holds true for a pricey purebred dog.

-Our contract says that if you can no longer provide a good home for your Flickennel dog, you are NOT to take it to a shelter or SPCA, or abandon it.
+Our contract states that if you can no longer provide a good home for your Flickennel dog, you are NOT to take it to a shelter, rescue or SPCA, or abandon it.
 It is to be returned to me, and I will find a new home for it.
-Taking a dog (or cat) out in the country to dump near a farm or ranch house, presupposing that the people will automatically take it in and care for it, is wrong on every level.
-Most of the time, the pet is frightened out of its wits, won't go to strange people, buildings or vehicles, becomes hungry and thirsty, walking or running for miles trying to find its old home and family, until it collapses and dies, or is struck by traffic, attacks pets or livestock to try to get something to eat, and may wind up shot, or killed by predators - or by the existing farm/ranch dogs.
-If you are considering doing something like that, please, have a heart and take it to a vet to be put to sleep - or bring it back to us.
+Taking a dog (or cat) out in the country to dump it near a farm or ranch house, presupposing that the people will automatically take it in and care for it, is wrong on every level.
+Most of the time, the pet is terrified out of its wits, won't go to strange people, buildings or vehicles, becomes hungry and thirsty, walking or running for miles trying to find its old home and family, until it collapses and dies, or is struck by traffic, attacks pets or livestock to try to get something to eat, and may wind up shot, poisoned or killed by predators - or by the existing farm/ranch dogs.
+If you are considering doing something like that with your dog, please, have a heart and take it to a vet to be put to sleep - or if it came from here, bring it back to us.
 We have accepted several returns over the years, mostly because the owner became physically unable to keep the dog, and each one was placed in a good and loving home.